Tag Archives: BusinessBackup

 • Mobile device ransomware which infects cell phones through drive-by downloads or fake apps.

-1. Infection: Ransomware gains entry through various means such as phishing emails, physical media like thumb drives, or alternative methods.
-It then installs itself on a single endpoint or network device, granting the attacker access.
+1. Initial compromise: Ransomware gains entry through various means such as exploiting known software vulnerabilities, using phishing emails or even physical media like thumb drives, brute-force attacks, and others.
+It then installs itself on a single endpoint or network device, granting the attacker remote access.

 3. Encryption: With the cryptographic lock established, the ransomware initiates the encryption process, targeting files both locally and across the network, rendering them inaccessible without the decryption keys.